7 First Time Homebuyer Tips | Down Payment & Closing Costs

-Everyone wants a house, but not a mortgage.
+Often first-time homebuyers start looking at a houses before looking into mortgage options.
 The search for a mortgage does not have to be difficult and understanding every option available will help save money and avoid common mistakes.

 1st Tip – Down Payment Options

-The 1st tip for first time home buyers is to go over down payment options.
+The 1st homebuyer is to go over down payment options.
 A lot of mortgage companies have different down payment options such as:

 - 100% financing loans.